 This can be due to integration issues in the interface which is not allowing data transfer from module 1 to module 2.
 Testers need to check for these types of integration issues.
 All such integration test cases need to be selected during the regression testing.

-6. Select all complex test cases for Regression testing
+6. Select all complex test cases

 Software testing is becoming complex day by day.
 Most of the time, on executing complex test cases, the application gets crashed or the performance gets affected.
 This can become a serious issue.